 The primary constraint in operating the E10 system is the relatively high pond bottom and residence time with shallow water and limited gravity inflow maintain circulation in the summer and discharge salinity below 44ppt in E11.
-E11 is operated as a seasonal pond with circulation limited to borrow ditches and to minimize surface to volume ratio within the system, reducing overall evaporation and concentration within the extent of shallow, warm water conditions.
-Allowing E11 to dry restricts algal blooms and diurnal DO fluctuations in managed open water ponds.
+E11 is operated as a seasonal pond with circulation in borrow ditches and to minimize surface to volume ratio within the system, reducing overall evaporation and concentration within the extent of shallow, warm water conditions.
+Allowing E11 to draw down and be partially dry restricts algal blooms and diurnal DO fluctuations in managed open water ponds.
 Best Management Practices (BMPs) are used as necessary to protect water quality.